Welcome to this month’s Blogorail Red Loop. Today we are sharing ways to save money for your Disney vacation.

 So how do you get the airline miles in the first place so you can redeem them for free flights?
 There are so, so many ways to easily acquire Southwest points.
-Chase offers two Southwest credit cards – the Chase Rapid Rewards Plus card ($69 annual fee) and the Chase Rapid Rewards Premier card ($99 annual fee).
+Chase offers two Southwest credit cards – the Southwest Rapid Rewards Plus Card ($69 annual fee) and the Southwest Rapid Rewards Premier Card ($99 annual fee).
 Both regularly offer 40,000 point signup bonuses for spending $1000 on the card in the first 3 months.
-(Sometimes 50,000 point offers are available if you have a friend who can refer you for the card or when Chase increases the public offer.)
+(Sometimes 50,000 point offers are available if you have a friend who can directly refer you for the card or when Chase increases the public offer.)

 Want even more ways to earn Southwest points?
 Chase Ultimate Rewards is a transfer partner to Southwest, so any card that earns Chase UR points should be on your radar – the Chase Sapphire Preferred or the Chase Sapphire Reserve cards being the most popular at the moment.
 What I love about Ultimate Rewards points is the flexibility.
 I can easily convert them to Southwest points in seconds if I need them for a Southwest flight, but I also use them for a number of other purposes.

 While you can save on the hotels and flights using traditional travel hacking tools, saving on things like food, souvenirs, or park tickets is a bit more challenging.
 The best way to do this is by paying for these items with Disney gift cards that you acquire at a discount.